Nuitka/Nuitka/Developer_Manual.rst

 ========

-For loops we have the addition difficulty that we need would need to look ahead what types a variable has at loop exit, but that is a recursive dependency.
+For loops we have the addition difficulty that we need would need to look ahead what types a variable has at loop exit, but that is a cyclic dependency.

 Our solution is to consider the variable types at loop entry.
 When these change, we drop all gained information from inside the loop.
 We may e.g.